nrebhun/nrebhun.github.io/about.md

 More recently, I have accepted an offer of employment from [Apple], and I couldn't be more excited!
 Engineering at Apple has long been my dream...
 I can't wait to see what the future holds.

-I am endlessly curious, and fuel said curiosity by tinkering on one of far too many personal projects, and researching topics of interest such as, in no particular order: physics, space exploration, neuroscience, virtual reality, artificial intelligence, operating systems, etc...
+I am endlessly curious, and fuel said curiosity by tinkering with one of far too many personal projects, and researching topics of interest such as, in no particular order: physics, space exploration, neuroscience, virtual reality, artificial intelligence, operating systems, etc...